jonfriesen/apps-sigterm-example/README.md

 4. In a separate browser window, trigger an App Platform deploy for your app
 5. In the original window note the message saying the SIGTERM was caught and handled

+# Note: this example doesn't work on Kubernetes (App Platform) because the user traffic is diverted to the new instance before the sigterm is triggered.